GET INVOLVED.

 Here’s how it works:

-The organizers also need to provide vehicle(s) to transport the bagged invasive plants to the nearest landfill or transfer station after the event.
+5. The organizers need to provide vehicle(s) to transport the bagged invasive plants to the nearest landfill or transfer station after the event.

-At the completion of the event, EKISC will issue a $200.00 cheque to the organizing group.
+6. At the completion of the event, EKISC may issue a $200.00 cheque to the organizing group.
 EKISC will not issue the cheque to an individual.
 Community associations, not-for-profits, schools, service clubs and charities have all received stipends in the past.

-EKISC has limited time and funds available for these events.
-If you are interested in organizing an event, don’t delay in contacting us.
+7. EKISC has limited time and funds available for these events.
+If you are interested in organizing an event, don’t delay in contacting us

 Organizing a weed pull is a great way to give back to your community.
 EKISC likes to make it fun and worth while too!
 Send us a message and tell us a little bit about your group and if you have any specific areas or dates that you'd like to pull at, let us know.